Jollywatt/typst-fletcher/docs/sections/edges.typ

 Importantly, *node positions cannot depend on edge anchors*.
 This is because nodes are processed before edges.
-To place annotations on edges, you can draw directly with CeTZ, like in the example above.
+To place annotations on edges, you can use labels or draw directly with CeTZ, like in the example above.